apigee/apigeetool-node/README.md

 (required) The name of the API proxy or app to undeploy.

 `--revision  -r`
-(optional) Specifies the revision to retrieve.
+(required) Specifies the revision to retrieve.

 #### Optional parameters